jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

   - **logbook** means a logbook that is in a form approved by the Agency in accordance with the rules, and includes any alternative means approved under section 30ZG
   - **mass** , in relation to a vehicle, means the quantity of material contained in or on that vehicle that, when subjected to acceleration due to gravity, will exert downwards on a level surface a force that can be measured as the weight of the vehicle
   - **medical expenses** means the expenses incurred by a medical practitioner or medical officer in taking a blood specimen
-  - **medical laboratory technologist** means a health practitioner who is, or is deemed to be, registered with the Medical Laboratory Science Board continued by section 114(1)(a) of the Health Practitioners Competence Assurance Act 2003 as a practitioner of the profession of medical laboratory science
+  - **medical laboratory technologist** means a health practitioner who is, or is deemed to be, registered with the Medical Sciences Council of New Zealand continued by section 114(1)(a) of the Health Practitioners Competence Assurance Act 2003 as a practitioner of the profession of medical laboratory science
   - **medical officer** means—
     (a) a person acting in a hospital and who, in the normal course of the person's duties, takes blood specimens; or (b) a nurse; or